Old Dalby Test Track: History

 The Old Dalby Test Track saw extensive use in the heyday of the Research Division, frequently being used for pantograph development and overhead line (OHLE) testing.
 Activity on the track was kept from the public and security measures were present against uninvited intrusions, neither journalists or enthusiasts were typically allowed to view the Research Division's activities outside of rare invitations.
 On 17 July 1984, the track was used to test the integrity of flasks used to transport nuclear fuel elements by rail.
 A Class 46 diesel locomotive (No. 46009), weighing 138 long tons (140 tonnes) and pulling three carriages, was intentionally crashed at about 100 mph into a pre-arranged, derailed, flask-carrying wagon.
 Witnessed by roughly 1,500 people, the behaviour of the flask was monitored in detail and the observations used to validate numerical modelling of flasks subjected to impact loading.
 A photographic record is available, as well as a video.

 As a consequence of the privatisation of Britain's railways in the mid-1990s, the Old Dalby Test Track became the property of BRB (Residuary) Limited, a specially-created body established to own former BR assets that were not sold off or assigned to other entities.
-During the following two decades, the track was leased for a peppercorn rent to various companies, including Serco, Alstom, and Metronet (British infrastructure company) (LUL).
+During the following two decades, the track was leased for a peppercorn rent to various companies, including Serco, Alstom, and Metronet (LUL).
 However, according to industry periodical Rail, testing activity at Old Dalby proceeded at a diminished rate compared with the British Rail era.
 Following the abolition of the BRBR, ownership of the track was transferred to the national railway infrastructure company Network Rail on 30 September 2013.